Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-38-paroxysm.md

 "He’s cool with it?"

-"I think he’ll take any chance to eyeball you two doin’ your thing, if I’m honest…" She teased, and gave Adam her best filthy grin.
+"I think he’ll take any chance to eyeball you two doin’ your thing, if I’m honest..."
+She teased, and gave Adam her best filthy grin.
 Usually it never failed to work.
 This time however It faltered when she saw his troubled expression.
 "Somethin’ the matter?"

 "News on the radio.
 Terrorist attack in Omaha.
-Sounds like it was targeting *Misfit…"*
+Sounds like it was targeting *Misfit..."*

 "Oh, hell," she deflated instantly.
-"Well, they’ve got good security…"
+"Well, they’ve got good security..."

-"Yeah…"
+"Yeah..."

 She squatted down next to him.
 "You can’t be there, big guy.
 Ain’t no sense driving yourself crazy over it."